interview-examples/nj-smart-book-api/README.md

 - Cache keys based on ISBN and query parameters

 ## External APIs Integration
-The API integrates with the following external services:

-### Google Books API
-- Book details (title, author, description)
-- Cover images
-- Categories and page count
-- Preview links

-### Open Library API
-- Additional book metadata
-- Alternative cover images
-- Publication information

-### NY Times API
-- Book reviews
-- Bestseller lists

-## Enriched Data Structure
-When retrieving a book with enriched data (either via `GET /api/v1/books/{id}/` or `GET /api/v1/books/isbn/{isbn}/`), the response includes an `enriched_data` object with the following fields:

-- `external_title`: Book title from external source
-- `external_subtitle`: Book subtitle (if available)
-- `external_authors`: List of authors from external source
-- `external_description`: Book description (may be more comprehensive than internal description)
-- `publisher`: Publisher name
-- `publication_year`: Year of publication
-- `page_count`: Number of pages
-- `language`: Language code (e.g., 'en', 'fr', 'ru')
-- `categories`: List of book categories/genres
-- `thumbnail`: URL to book cover thumbnail
-- `preview_link`: URL to book preview (if available)
-- `rating`: Average rating (0-5 scale)
-- `reviews_count`: Number of reviews
-- `ny_times_review`: NY Times review snippet (if available)
-- `data_source`: Source of the enriched data (e.g., 'Google Books', 'Open Library')

-Note that some fields may be `null` if the data is not available from external sources.
+The API implements a smart hybrid approach to data enrichment, combining multiple sources for maximum data completeness:

+### Data Enrichment Strategy
+1. **Primary Source - Google Books**:
+   - First attempt to fetch complete book data
+   - Includes high-quality metadata and cover images

+2. **Fallback to Open Library**:
+   - If Google Books data is incomplete or unavailable
+   - Provides alternative metadata and cover images
+   - Often contains additional publication details

+3. **Supplemental Data from NY Times**:
+   - Adds professional book reviews
+   - Includes bestseller list information
+   - Provides additional credibility indicators

+The system automatically merges data from all available sources, prioritizing the most complete and reliable information for each field.

+### Enriched Data Structure
+When retrieving a book with enriched data, the response includes combined information from all available sources:

+- **Basic Information**:
+  - `title` (from Google Books or Open Library)
+  - `authors` (combined from all sources)
+  - `description` (longest available description)
+  - `published_date` (most specific date available)

+- **Extended Metadata**:
+  - `publisher` (from primary source)
+  - `page_count` (highest available)
+  - `categories` (combined from all sources)
+  - `language` (preferred from Google Books, fallback to Open Library)

+- **Media & Links**:
+  - `cover_url` (highest resolution available)
+  - `preview_link` (when available)
+  - `reviews` (from NY Times when available)

+- **Source Information**:
+  - `data_sources`: List of sources used for enrichment
+  - `enrichment_status`: Indicates which sources contributed data

+This hybrid approach ensures the most complete and accurate book information possible, automatically handling cases where data might be missing from any single source.

 ## ISBN Support
 The API fully supports both ISBN-10 and ISBN-13 formats: